Norm-Reeves/azure-arm-vedge/README.md

   • Edited "Instance details" to our TPx/Azure environment.

-  •
+  • Changed nic 1 & 2 to static assignment.

 Known Issues & Desired Features:
 ============
 1.)
-NICs 1 and 2 don't allow for static IP assignment.
+The resource group used needs to be the same as the VNET's.

 2.)
-The resource group used needs to be the same as the VNET's.
+Handle variables in a parameters.json file.

 3.)
-Handle variables in a parameters.json file.
+Get rid of nic1 which is not used to enable the use of more cost-effective VM sizes.